Sangihe scops owl: Description

-The scopes owls have a brown complexion to it.
+The Sangihe scops owl has a brown complexion to it.
 However, its facial disk has a pinch of white above the eyes.
-They have sporadic black streaks and patches as each bird is unique and excellent for camouflage in its forest habitat.
+It has sporadic black streaks and patches, as each bird is unique and excellent for camouflage in its forest habitat.
 The upper parts are brown with dark shaft streaks.
 The bird's eyes are yellow with red pupils.
 It has tan feathers in its midsection.
 Along with that, the Sangihe scops owl's call sounds similar to a frail whistle.
-Their call is high pitched and can last from 7–8 seconds long.
+Its call is high pitched and can last from 7–8 seconds long.

 History

-The Sangihe scops owl is most likely part of a species group centered on O. Manadenis.
+The Sangihe scops owl is most likely part of a species group centered on Otus manadensis.
 Their original specimens were collected in 1866 and 1867.
-These owls were thought to be part of the O. Magicus for a little bit.
-However, in 1996, examination of photographs and vocalization revealed that their species had differences from both O. Mandenis and O. Magicus.
-These birds are very closely related to O. Mandenis because of their strong similarities but are considered to be a separate species.
-The Sangihe scops owl is one of the 17 species of scops owls that can be found in Indonesia and is a member of the Strigidae family.
-The nocturnal Sangihe scops owl is distinguished by its unique sounds, which resemble high pitched whistles.
-The subspecies of the Sangihe Scops owl is monotypic.
+These owls were thought to be part of Otus magicus for a little bit.
+However, in 1996, examination of photographs and vocalization revealed that their species had differences from both O. mandensis and O. magicus.
+These birds are very closely related to O. mandensis because of their strong similarities, but are considered to be a separate species.
+The Sangihe scops owl is one of the 17 species of scops owls that can be found in Indonesia and is a member of the family Strigidae.
+The nocturnal Sangihe scops owl is distinguished by its unique sounds, which resemble high-pitched whistles.
+It is monotypic, no subspecies are recognized.